 Working in online marketing provides unprecedented freedom to work wherever in the world I like, with whomever I like and whenever I like so it’s great to capitalise on those opportunities.
 I have started to create a virtual team and now work with a close friend and former university colleague based in Australia and Cambodia, as well as having strategic relationships in the UK with quality web design agencies, content marketing agencies and SEO agencies.

 I like being active and train regularly in what must surely be one of the best gyms in the country.
 Last year I enjoyed water-skiing, wake boarding, sailing, windsurfing, tennis, 5 km Parkruns, swimming, water polo and developing my beautiful garden.
 I also enjoy photography and am loving getting to know my new Fuji X100T which, being a prime lens compact camera, is ideal for travelling, another of my passions.
 In 2015, I travelled to Cambodia, Singapore, Venice and Turkey.
-In 2016 so far, I have travelled to Vietnam, Rhodes and Majorca but missed out on a trip to Maui with my partner, with whom new travelling plans are being hatched all the time.
-We’ve just booked Cyprus and plan to tour Myanmar in a few months.
+In 2016 I travelled to Vietnam, Rhodes, Majorca, Edinburgh and Cyprus (but missed out on a trip to Maui with my partner) and have booked a tour of Myanmar (formerly Burma) for early 2017.

 The harder music is to play at weddings, the more likely I am to like it.
 I listen to the likes of Radiohead, Muse and Indie in the gym and the occasional classical, jazz and chillout.
 I saw David Bowie live three times, way back in the day.
 Survival by Muse, 2012 London Olympics official track, is great to run to.
 I love the choreography which, for me, symbolises the preparation of sportsmen from various disciplines in the final vital moments before competing.
 Shades of everything from the Haka to the long jump and high jump.